mohammed873/wordpress_brief3_create_a_plugin/README.txt

 first download the zip folder of this project or you can pull it using git tool

-then rename that folder to "plugin_brief"
+then rename that folder to "my_plugin"

-secondely once it is downloaded you should move that folder into xaamp/htdocs folder
+secondely once it is downloaded you should move that folder into xaamp\htdocs\wp-content\plugins\my_plugin folder

 Upload my_plugin.php to the /wp-content/plugins/ directory